kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ## Get in Control...

-In this last step, we'll change the color of the RGB light by creating a new document in device-state collection.
+In this last step, we'll change the color of the RGB light by creating a new document in `device-state` collection.

-We will mark this document avec being a 'partial_state', meaning the device will have to merge it with its current state in order to get its new complete state.
-This allow changing only one parameter of the state with out having to publish the whole state.
-Also, the device is responsible for accepting or not the state change.

-In the case where it will update its state (turning ON or OFF, changing color) it will then publish its new complete state.
+Since our device has subscribed to changes in that collection, Kuzzle will automatically notify it about that new document, in real-time.

+We will send a partial state change to our device, which is responsible for accepting it, or not.
+If the state change is accepted, it'll be merged into the full state maintained by the device.

+To do so, we will create our new document with the new value for the state we want to change, and the `partial_state` property set to `true`.

+In return, the device will send to Kuzzle its complete state, updated, with the `partial_state` property set to `false`.

 Click on the **Create** button and enter the following Json: